-The oceans cover nearly three-fourths of the earth’s surface and yet there is a global shortage of water.
-This is because the water in the seas and oceans is not usable for drinking or agriculture.
-Only 2.5 percent of the total water available in the world is potable and already some one-sixth of the world population has inadequate supply of clean drinking water.
-Water borne bacteria cause the largest set of preventable diseases like diarrhea.
+Only 2.5 percent of the total water available in the world is potable and already some one-sixth of the world population has an inadequate supply of clean drinking water.
+Although it isn’t that hard to deal with water pollution, waterborne bacteria cause the largest set of preventable diseases like diarrhea.
 The United Nations has made the right to clean water as one of its Millennium Goals.

-Seawater desalination plants are being built in coastal cities around the world to provide drinking water.
-The largest such plant is the Ashkelon desal plant in Israel with a capacity to produce 330,000 liters per day, meeting 5-6 percent of Israel’s total water needs.
+The government is building Seawater desalination plants in coastal cities around the world to provide drinking water.
+The largest such plant is the Ashkelon desal plant in Israel.
+It has a capacity to produce 330,000 liters per day, meeting 5-6 percent of Israel’s total water needs.
 Gas turbines of 80 MW capacity provide the power needed.
-The total project cost is $212 million and the cost of water produced is 5.2 cents per liter, acceptable for an arid country like Israel.
+The total project cost is $212 million.
+In addition, the cost of water that the plants produce is 5.2 cents per liter, acceptable for an arid country like Israel.

-While such large projects will take time and money to get built, there are several innovative small capacity desalination approaches that have been conceptualized or developed for various applications.
-Perhaps the UN or other government agencies could fund the deployment of these low cost systems in the water distressed poorer areas of the world.
+Such large projects will take time and money to get built.
+Nevertheless, there are several innovative small capacity desalination approaches that scientists are conceptualizing for various applications.
+Perhaps the UN or other government agencies could fund the deployment of these low-cost systems in the water distressed poorer areas of the world.

 1. Solar Cucumber desalination plant

-The Solar Cucumber is a concept low cost solar desalination plant by the UK based designer Phil Pauley.
+The Solar Cucumber is a concept one of the popular low-cost solar water desalination systems by the UK designer Phil Pauley.
 The design uses solar power and reverse osmosis to replicate nature’s water evaporation and condensation cycle.
-A series of floating plastic tanks called mini bus units are anchored together on the seacoast.
+A series of floating plastic tanks called mini bus units anchor together on the seacoast.
 Seawater enters the lower compartment of the unit, with the plastic wall serving as the primary filtration unit.
-The salt water in the lower compartment is pushed up against the reverse osmosis (RO) membrane that separates the upper compartment of the mini sub unit by the pressure of the outside seawater.
-The top compartment is made of curved transparent plastic that helps to direct sunlight on the water surface causing evaporation and lowering of pressure.
-This pressure difference helps the RO process to convert salt water to potable water.
+The salt water in the lower compartment pushes up against the reverse osmosis (RO) membrane.
+It separates the upper compartment of the mini subunit by the pressure of the outside seawater.
+Furthermore, the top compartment consists of curved transparent plastic that helps to direct sunlight on the water surface causing evaporation and lowering of pressure.
+Therefore, this pressure difference helps the RO process to convert salt water to potable water.

-The capacity of each mini sub unit in terms of liters of water per day has not been disclosed by the designer.
+The capacity of each mini subunit in terms of liters of water per day has not been disclosed by the designer.
 The cost of the system appears low and the use of solar energy avoids additional costs.
-The use of plastic materials should result in a self cleaning device.
-The designer also says stringing these mini bus units along the coast will act as a natural reef which would encourage marine organism growth.
+The use of plastic materials should result in a self-cleaning device.
+The designer also says stringing these minibus units along the coast will act as a natural reef.
+This would encourage marine organism growth.

 2. Haitian Desal-A-Nation

 This concept by designer Joe Kasper is a simple distillation jar.
-The lower jar is filled with seawater or other brackish water and kept in the sun.
+The lower jar is full of seawater or other brackish water and kept in the sun.
 The solar energy causes the water to evaporate and the water vapor condenses in the upper jar as distilled water.
-The lower jar is made of black material to increase solar absorption.
+The lower jar consists of black material to increase solar absorption.

-The designer has named this device Haiti, after the island country that is surrounded by the sea but has severe drinking water shortage.
-This simple distillation device could also be used in urban slum areas to generate clean water from polluted ground or river water.
+The designer calls this device Haiti, after the island country that lies in the middle of the sea but has a severe drinking water shortage.
+One can also utilize this simple filtration device in urban slum areas to generate clean water from unsuitable ground or river water.

 3. C – Water